65 Best James Stewart Movies Ranked Worst To Best

 20. It's a Wonderful Life

 "It's a Wonderful Life" has endured as a timeless classic and as a staple of the yearly Christmas movie rotation.
-Stewart stars as George Bailey, a depressed man who wishes he had never been born and plans to commit suicide on Christmas Eve.
+Stewart stars as George Bailey, a depressed man who wishes he had never been born and plans to end his own life on Christmas Eve.
 Through cosmic intervention, George is taken on a voyeuristic trip through his life to show him how everyone would have been worse off if he were never born.
 "It's a Wonderful Life" was nominated for five Oscars (including best picture and best actor for Stewart), with director Frank Capra also nominated for his work on the film.
 This was the final of three films Stewart and Capra made together throughout their careers.

 "It's a Wonderful Life" was a noteworthy film in Stewart's acting career, not just for its quality and all of the accolades it earned, but also because it was his first role after returning from serving in WWII.
 Stewart nearly quit acting altogether after serving in the war, but had his passion for the craft revitalized by the film.